bk/wmk/readme.md

   filename is a SHA1 hash + an extension, so repeated requests for the same resize operation are only performed once.
 The source `path` is taken to be relative to the `WEBROOT`, i.e. the project `htdocs` directory.

+- `template`: Calls the Mako template named in the first argument.
+Any additional arguments are passed directly on to the template (which will also see the normal Mako context for the shortcode itself).

 - `twitter`: A tweet.
 Takes a `tweet_id`, which may be a Twitter status URL or the last part (i.e. the actual ID) of the URL.